Last Updated on March 14, 2023

 It’s the cumulative effects of mercury building up in the bloodstream that you are trying to avoid when you restrict your tuna intake.
 If you think you may have had too much tuna, cut down on it the following week, then follow the guidelines the rest of the time.

-High levels of mercury in the bloodstream can negatively affect the baby’s developing brain and nervous system (source: Mayo Clinic).
-However, if you stick to the recommended guidelines, you’ll be getting all the benefits of fish, whilst keeping to a safe level of mercury.
+High levels of mercury in the bloodstream can negatively affect the baby’s brain development and nervous system (source: Mayo Clinic).
+However, if you stick to the recommended guidelines, you’ll be getting all the nutritional benefits of fish, whilst keeping to a safe level of mercury.

 Can Pregnant Women Eat Canned / Tinned Tuna?